jacopo-degattis/flacgo/README.md

 ## Example usage

-See [`examples/basic.go`](examples/basic.go) for a complete set of examples showing how to read, add, update and remove metadatas.
+See [`examples`](examples/) folder for a complete set of examples showing how to read, add, update and remove metadatas.

 You can run them with: